Queen of the Gambia: Visits

 The Queen said in her Christmas broadcast in 1958, that she and her husband would be visiting the Gambia in late 1959.
 But later the visit was postponed, as she had become pregnant in 1959.

 Queen Elizabeth visited the Gambia on 3–5 December 1961.
 During the visit, the people of the village of Berending in the Gambia gave the Queen a two-year-old crocodile in a pierced silver biscuit-box as a present for infant Prince Andrew.
 The Queen's Private Secretary Sir Martin Charteris volunteered to keep it in his bath for the rest of the trip.

 Styles

-Elizabeth II had the following styles in her role as the monarch of the Gambia:
+Elizabeth II had the following styles in her role as the Queen of The Gambia: